trapmoneyrai/trapmoneyrai/README.md

 - 👋 Hi, I’m @trapmoneyrai.
 I'm not giving out my name here yet.
 It's easy to find though so if that matters to you - you know where to find me.
 I'm currently in South Africa.
 - 👀 I’m interested in music, graphic design, sports and a career in tech.
 - 🌱 I’m currently learning HTML/CSS/JavaScript.
 So front-end development.
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ I’m not looking to collaborate.
 I'm not there yet
 - 📫 How to reach me @raireloaded on IG/Twitter & Tumblr.
 My social media is a mess for now

 <!---